nixcloud/nixcloud-webservices/documentation/nixcloud.TLS.md

 The motivation for creating `nixcloud.TLS` was:

-* Easy to use, no longer manual certificate management
+* We are lazy and don't like manual certificate management

 * Easily switch between 'ACME', 'selfsigned' or 'usersupplied' scenarious:

     This makes it easy for testing (using selfsigned TLS certificates) and production (using "ACME" or you own certificates) configurations

-* Because of the [ACME rate limits](https://letsencrypt.org/docs/rate-limits/) we try to minimize the amount of requests
+* Because of the [ACME rate limits](https://letsencrypt.org/docs/rate-limits/) we try to minimize the amount of requests using a hashing scheme

-**Note:** `nixcloud.TLS` makes `security.acme` obsolete.
+* Replacing `simp_le` https://github.com/kuba/simp_le with `lego` https://github.com/xenolf/lego

+* nixcloud.TLS runs the 'lego' service(s) with limited user rights and not as 'root' for added security and certificates are in dedicated groups so services as 'murmur' can still access them without having to be started as root!

-**Note:** `nixcloud.TLS` is meant to be used with `nixcloud.reverse-proxy` running on port 80.
-If you instead decide to run `services.nginx` on port 80 a lot of assumptions won't work and we can't support that.
+**Note:** `nixcloud.TLS` obsoletes `security.acme` but forces you to use the `nixcloud.reverse-proxy` for your webservices.
+If you want to use `services.nginx` on port 80 a lot of assumptions won't work and this breaks our assumptions.
 See [issue 23](https://github.com/nixcloud/nixcloud-webservices/issues/23) on that matter.
-You can use `nixcloud.webservices.nginx` or `nixcloud.webservices.apache` instead but keep in mind that your webservice must be configured to run behind a reverse-proxy.
+The good news is, you can most likely use `nixcloud.webservices.nginx` or `nixcloud.webservices.apache` instead but, again, keep in mind that your webservice must be configured to run behind a reverse-proxy.

 ## How to use nixcloud.TLS